 Reactivate Hibernation

-To test whether your computer is operating properly, try putting it to sleep and then waking it up.
+To test whether your computer is operating properly, try putting it to sleep and waking it up.

-Use Windows Troubleshooter for Hardware and Device
+Use Windows Troubleshooter for Hardware and Devices

 While the mouse is connected, run this troubleshooter to check if that can solve the problem using the command prompt.
 This is how it works: